Pkadon/Akatsuki-Towa/README.md

      - then build it from the "Build Distributions" menu within Ren'Py.
      - or, you can just "Launch Project" from inside Ren'Py.

 NOTE: if you get an error when launching that says Ren'Py can't find a file, it may be because the `game` folder is inside of too many other folders.
-Try moving it out of the parent folder.
+Try moving it up one level, outside of the parent folder.

 ---

 ### Scripts are also provided to generate text files from cutscene files, or re-generate renpy scripts in the `generate_scripts` folder:

  - **`generate_scripts/extra_json` folder**:
-   - contains pre-sorted lists of cutscenes which didn't have an easy way to be sorted automatically
+   - contains pre-sorted lists of cutscenes
  - **`generate_scripts/MonoBehaviour` folder**:
    - please export the following files from the original game files, then place them in this folder:
      - `avg_replay.json`
      - `avg_role.json`
-     - `bgm.json` (not required to make .txt files)
+     - `bgm.json`
      - `booktabs.json`
      - `quest.json`
-     - `sfx.json` (not required to make .txt files)
+     - `sfx.json`
      - `text.json`
      - `training_event.json`
      - `trigger.json`